about Steve Howlett

 In 1994, I ceased turning functional pieces, preferring the excitement and challenge of taking green turning as far as I could.
 The focus of this work has been on creating an aesthetically successful marriage between the predictable distortion of wood as it dries and the highly refined forms I had developed over the years.
 Examples of this work may be seen in the archive section of the website.

-During 2005 I realised my eyesight was deteriorating and it was becoming increasingly difficult to create the perfect forms I was trying to achieve.
-This fact, along with some very painful RSI in my thumbs and elbow, forced me to abandon this stage of my career.
-I took a break from the workshop from 2005 to 2011, and focused on music in order to refresh my mind and aching limbs.
+During 2005 my eyesight was deteriorating and it was becoming increasingly difficult to create the perfect forms I was trying to achieve.
+Combined with some very painful RSI in my thumbs and elbow, I was forced to abandon this stage of my career.
+I took a break from the workshop from 2006 to 2011, focusing on music in order to refresh my mind and aching limbs.
+Unfortunately, during this time, Rita, my wife of 42 years, became increasingly disabled so my energies were directed toward caring for her until her death in 2017.
+This turn of events led me to be out of the art world for just over a decade.

-Now back once more in the workshop, I am using all my previous experience to create sensual, organic, abstract sculptures in wood and bronze.
+I now have a new workshop, beautifully sited on the banks of the Dyfi estuary, and am using all my previous experience to create new, sensual, organic, abstract sculptures in wood and bronze.